synle/restapi-typescript-decorators/README.md

 ```

 #### API Retries
-Sometimes API can fail, you can set the parameter for retryConfigs which allows the API to be retried.
+For cases when API can fail due to some QPS (Query Per Second) requirements and the vendor wants the user to attempt a retry at a later time, you can set the parameter for retryConfigs which allows the API to be retried.
 This way the API will be called again until the totalRetry has passed.
 To use this, simply set the `retryConfigs` under the `@RestApi`  decorator.

 This example below will retry if there's failure in the response.
 It will wait a second before attempting a new retry.

 As for checking how many retries has been attempted to reach the API.
-You can refer to the `retryCount` property of the `ApiResponse`
+You can refer to the `retryCount` property of the `ApiResponse`.

+Note that when the user attempted to abort the API calls manually using the `abort()` method from `ApiResponse`, this action will stop the API from further retries.
 ```
 @RestClient({
   baseUrl: 'http://localhost:8080',